SebSept/onemorelaravelblog/README.md

+A blog engine made with @laravel framework.

+It is made to be extended using laravel packages (via composer) & laravel events.

-# Features & requirements
+# Features

-What I need for my blog is :

 - fast rendering (suited for not powerfull shared hosting)
-- lightweight (coded only what I need)
+- lightweight
-- good code (for future improvements)
 - one user admin
-- comments (moderated
+- comments (moderated)
 - tags

-That's all.

-So features are :

-- posts (title/teaser/content/tags)
-- tags
-- comments (moderated)
-- markdown rendering (no wysiwyg, you may add it using plugins later)
 - friendly urls
 - laravel powered
 - composer powered
 - sqlite powered (but can be configured to run on mysql or other database engine).
-- i18n

-[Laravel](http://laravel.com/ "Laravel framework website") is the framework I'm currently trying to adopt (for fast / simple projects at least).
-So it's laravel powered.
+It currently use Markdown to render posts content (will be removed from core when plugin implemented)

-You can see it in action here [onemorelaravelblog](http://blog.seb7.fr) (fr).
+You can see it in action here [onemorelaravelblog](http://blog.seb7.fr) (fr). on a [small shared hosting](http://www.phpnet.org/mutualise.php) (_perso starter_)

-# Plan

-- code as a laravel bundle
-- fire events so that you can plug anywhere in the blog : so you'll be able to add plugins/bundle in it

 # Install